- Great place to develop your skills as a mountain biker.

 - The numerous and frequent rock gardens will mess with the flow for lesser mountain bikers (I speak from experience).
 I had to walk quite a few of the more technical bits.

 Getting ThereTake 44 to the Six Flags St. Louis exit (Exit 261) and heads North towards Six Flags but stay left onto Allenton road.
-Take Allenton road Scenic Loop road and turn right.
+Take Allenton road to Scenic Loop road and turn right.